 To apply, follow these steps:

 Three Letters of Recommendations

 Letters of Recommendations- an email will be sent to your letter writer from UC Berkeley’s Graduate Division requesting they upload their letter to your application.
 By sure to carefully enter their contact information (i.e email address)

 Official or unofficial transcripts from your OD degree can be uploaded.
 No undergraduate transcripts are required.
 If unofficial, ensure that your institution name and full legal name are clearly visible.
-Also note you will be required to submit official, hard-copy transcripts to Graduate Division by October 2018.
+Also note you will be required to submit official, hard-copy transcripts to the Graduate Division.

 NBEO scores should be uploaded to the “Writing Sample” section of the application (optional).